 We used our Get Out Pass to visit Cowabunga Bay this week, and we had a blast!
 Cowabunga Bay is a waterpark located in south Salt Lake Valley that has kid friendly slides and places to swim.
 You can actually see the park from I-15 as you drive through Sandy.
 Our boys loved spending a hot day going up and down the slides and swimming in the lazy river.

 There are quite a few things that we loved about Cowabunga Bay, and we want to share them with you.
 We also have some tips on how to make the day with your family great.

 Chutes, not Pools

 The first is that all the slides end in chutes rather than pools.
 This meant that even our 6 year-old could ride the biggest slides and not worry about splashing down and having to swim.
-If you’re children aren’t ready for splash pools, you’ll appreciate Cowabunga Bay.
+If your children aren’t ready for splash pools, you’ll appreciate Cowabunga Bay.

 There are also many different levels of slides.
 There are a few super short and small ones for younger kids, as well as some speedy, tall ones for older kids.
 Our boys tried them all and their ages range from 5-12.